Trantorian1/notes-rust-blockchain/src/chord.md

 ## Discoverability

 Given a network of arbitrary, growing size, we are trying to find a way to communicate efficiently from one end of the network to the other.
-Suppose we have a starting Node \\(N_s\\) and a destination Node \\(N_d\\): that means that starting from \\(N_s\\), we are trying to find the quickest viable path to \\(N_d\\).
+Suppose we have a starting Node \\(S\\) and a destination Node \\(D\\): that means that starting from \\(S\\), we are trying to find the quickest viable path to \\(D\\).
 We can formulate the following constraints:

-1. The path from \\(N_s\\) to \\(N_d\\) should be traversable in the smallest amount of steps, or _network jumps_.
+1. The path from \\(S\\) to \\(D\\) should be traversable in the smallest amount of steps, or _network jumps_.
 A _network jump_ is when two Nodes connect to each other.

 2. Finding this path should be very fast.
 There is no point in finding an optimal path if the time it takes to find it is much slower than the path itself.

 3. Steps **[1.]** and **[2.]** should maintain the properties of decentralization of our P2P network.
-This means for example that we cannot rely on a centralized server which is responsible for keeping an overview of the state of the network.
+This means that we cannot rely on a centralized server which is responsible for keeping an overview of the state of the network.

 Why is this hard?
-Can't we just directly connect our starting Node \\(N_s\\) to it's destination Node \\(N_d\\)?
+Can't we just directly connect our starting Node \\(S\\) to it's destination Node \\(D\\)?
 While that might be possible, it is not always the case.
 This is because there is no central entity keeping track of all the Nodes in the Network.

-Importantly, it is not feasible for each Node to keep track of every other Node in the network, as this would mean that whenever a new Node enters the network it would have to update _all other Nodes_.
+Importantly, it is not feasible for every Node to keep track of _every other Node_ in the network, as this would mean that whenever a new Node enters the network it would have to update _all other Nodes_.
 The number of updates required for this to function grows linearly, making this approach not scalable, meaning it is not feasible at a large scale.

 > In a P2P network, each Node can only keep a partial map of the network at large, as keeping an up-to-date map of the entire network would grow too costly over time. **Discoverability** is the process by which Nodes use this partial map to connect to neighboring Nodes, which in turn try to get closer to the required destination.